|

 parents not only have a telling effect on their children but

 also on their progenies for generations to come.
+When a child

-It is indeed a
+is born… It is indeed a

 joyous occasion when parents are blessed with a child.